lynn-mercier/routine-design/nodejs/src/studio/README.md

 ### ComponentStudio.saveNewImage()

 Updates the `image.json` file with the new image.
+Requires your `GOOGLE_APPLICATION_CREDENTIALS` environment variable to be set.

 ## save()